GeoffAWaddington/CSI30Wiki/FX-and-Instrument-Mapping.md

      FXParamStepValues   1    0.0 0.05 0.11 0.16 0.21 0.26 0.32 0.37 0.42 0.47 0.53 0.58 0.63 0.68 0.74 0.79 0.84 0.89 0.95 1.0
 ```

-## EZFXZone Changes
+### EZFXZones With RotaryWidgetClass, Default Acceleration, Step Size, and Zone Step Sizes
-If you've got Step Files for your FX, and made the changes outlined above, EZFXZones get much easier.
+If you've made the .mst changes above for step size and default acceleration, as well as having Zone Step Size files for your fx, EZFXZones get much easier.
 The block of text at the bottom dictating the default acceleration and FX Step sizes are no longer required.

 Before...
 ```